During Paul P. Fidler’s time at the University of South Carolina, university President

 Tom Jones implemented a number of experimental programs to help students be successful

 and for faculty to better understand students.
-One of the many programs implemented
+One of the programs implemented during

-during this time was the University 101 first-year transition course.
-After President
+this time was the University 101 first-year transition course.
+After President Jones

-Jones left the university, the interim president needed to determine which of these
+left the university, the interim president needed to determine which of these programs

-programs would stay.
-Paul P. Fidler led the assessment effort for University 101 which
+would stay.
+Fidler led the assessment effort for University 101, which indicated that

-indicated that students who took this course outperformed the students who did not
+students who took this course outperformed those who did not.

 Paul was one of the pioneers of the modern assessment movement.
-He was doing assessment before it came into vogue, beginning in 1974, some 11 years before the first national conference on assessment was held in 1985, not coincidentally in Columbia, co hosted by USC and the American Association for Higher Education.
+He was doing assessment before it came into vogue, beginning in 1974, some 11 years before the first national conference on assessment was held in 1985, not coincidentally in Columbia, co-hosted by UofSC and the American Association for Higher Education.
 Paul’s model for assessing the outcomes of first-year seminars was widely replicated.

-During his time at the University of South Carolina, Paul P. Fidler served as a faculty member of the Higher Education and Student Affairs (HESA) program, the Director of the Career Center, the Director of an early version of the Advising Center, and an early assessment expert for the Division of Student Affairs.
+During his time at the University of South Carolina, Fidler served as a faculty member of the Higher Education and Student Affairs (HESA) program, as director of the Career Center, director of an early version of the Advising Center, and as an early assessment expert for the Division of Student Affairs.

-Beyond his achievements and contributions to the field of Higher Education, Paul P.
+Beyond his achievements and contributions to the field of higher education, Fidler

-Fidler is remembered as a kind, respectful, patient, devoted, and dedicated husband,
+is remembered as a kind, respectful, patient, devoted, and dedicated husband, father,

 His hard work and dedication to the field and positive, devoted character only made it more appropriate for Stuart Hunter to suggest naming this grant after him.